Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Applications of Nonlocal Models in Life and Health Sciences

 Peridynamics is a nonlocal theory and is one of the key methods for modelling biological material fracture \cite{madenci2014}.
 The main advantage of this nonlocal model is that it deals with continuous and discrete media \cite{lejeune2021}.
 It has been applied to find (i) the relationship between fracture and healing in cortical bone \cite{deng2009}; (ii) fracture in anisotropic cortical bone \cite{ghajari2014}; (iii) fracture in a complex wood microstructure \cite{madenci2014}; (iv) rupture in a micron-scale biological membrane \cite{taylor2016}; (v) fracture in a porous material \cite{chen2019}.
 Furthermore, peridynamics is used to model tissue growth and shrinkage.
 The distribution of division angle orientations influences tissue scale growth, and researchers have been trying to predict it in an individual cell \cite{gillies2011}.
 Authors in \cite{lejeune2021} proposed a mechanics-based model with the help of the peridynamics framework.
 In addition, the authors have shown cell death differences on cellular and larger length scales.
 In particular, cell death may create gaps between cells in some cases, leading to tissue shrinkage in other cases.

-The nonlocal effects in heat-mass transfer arise in a wide variety of modern practical applications in materials sciences, e.g., metallic nanowires \cite{sellitto2012}, high-power laser melting \cite{sobolev1994}, colloidal solidification \cite{sobolev2012}, frontal polymerization \cite{sobolev1998}, etc. The classical diffusion theory based on Fick's law suggests the diffusion flux at a spatial point $x$, and a time moment $t$ depends on the concentration gradient at the same space-time point.
+The nonlocal effects in heat-mass transfer arise in a wide variety of modern practical applications in materials sciences, e.g., metallic nanowires \cite{sellitto2012}, high-power laser melting \cite{sobolev1994}, colloidal solidification \cite{sobolev2012}, frontal polymerization \cite{sobolev1998}, etc. Many nonlocal mathematical and computational models developed for these and other applications \cite{thaheld2003, kavallaris2015, kavallaris2007a, mcmahon2009, kavallaris2015a, abouelregal2022, abouelregal2025} can be used as a basis for their extensions to nonlocal diffusion phenomena in a more general setting.
+The classical diffusion theory based on Fick's law suggests the diffusion flux at a spatial point $x$, and a time moment $t$ depends on the concentration gradient at the same space-time point.
 These classical heat conduction laws apply at macro-temporal and spatial scales but not to thermal non-equilibrium situations, e.g., cryogenic engineering, laser-aided material processing, high-rate heat transfer in rarefied media, etc. Nowadays, researchers believe that heat-mass transport is an inherently nonlocal phenomenon.
 For instance, in one spatial dimension, a particle can come to a spatial point $x$ at a time moment $t+\tau$ from a spatial point $(x-l)$ or $(x+l)$ where it was at a time moment $t$.
 It implies a time lag $\tau$ between the diffusion flux and the particle concentration.
 This time lag $\tau$ is called relaxation time, particularly the mean collision time for gas particles.
 In the one-dimensional case, the net flux at a spatial point $x$ and time $t+\tau$ is given by

 where $C$ is the particle concentration, and $\nu$ is the particle mean velocity.
 Now, expanding both sides as Taylor's series expansion for the small parameters $\tau$ and $l$, we obtain